PPierzc/DeepClusteringApi/README.md

 * Display topography cluster relation

 ## Contribution
-For the repositiory, create a pull request with a full description of changes added.
+Fork the repositiory, create a pull request with a full description of changes added.